bitrix24/b24restdocs/api-reference/crm/leads/custom-form/crm-lead-details-configuration-reset.md

-# Reset Lead Card Settings crm.lead.details.configuration.reset
+# Reset the parameters of crm.lead.details.configuration.reset

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}